U-12 Junior Soccer World Challenge: History

-The first year of the tournament in 2013.
-12 teams took place for 4 days, from 27 to 31 August.
+The first year of the tournament was in 2013.
+Twelve teams took place for four days, from 27 to 31 August.
 The final match was FC Barcelona against Liverpool FC, and FC Barcelona was the first year’s champion.

 The second year of the tournament had more participants, in total, 16 teams took part.
 Not only Football club FC Barcelona and A.C.
 Milan, the 2 big European clubs took place, but also Asiop Apacinti from Indonesia came to the tournament.
 From Japan, some youth category teams from J-League’s club, and a small regional club came to play this tournament.
 The tournament was held from 28 to 31 August, and the winner was FC Barcelona.

 The 3rd tournament in 2015 invited FC Barcelona and RCD Espanyol from Spain, Deportivo Camioneros from Argentine, and Vietnam U-12 from Asia.
 The tournament was held from 27th to 30 August.
 One of the semi-finals match was played between FC Barcelona and Tokyo U-12, and FC Barcelona, who was the champions for 2 consecutive years, was defeated by Tokyo U-12.
 The final was played between Tokyo U-12 and RCD Espanyol, after 90 min., the match has ended draw.
 And they ended up with the penalty shoot-out, finally, RCD Espanyol won the trophy.